Nordic Tournament

 The Nordic Tournament was an annual ski jumping tournament that was a part of the FIS Ski Jumping World Cup.
 The tournament started in 1997 as a counterpart to the widely successful Four Hills Tournament in Germany and Austria.
+The final edition was held in 2010.

-It is held in March in Finland and Norway, earlier even in Sweden.
+The tournament was traditionally held in March and was hosted by venues in Finland and Norway.
+Some of the earlier (unofficial) editions also included a venue in Sweden.